Max Cherem CV

 (drafts available on request)

-• 2021, “Shifting Regional Interests for Korea” (the history and future refugee convention’s Art.
+• “Shifting Regional Interests for Korea” (the history and future of refugee convention’s Art.
 1D)

 Invited talks, conference presentations, commentaries, chaired sessions, etc.

-• 2015, “Why Location Matters for Refugee Debates” presented at the University of Michigan Young Scholars in the Law Conference, held at the University of Michigan Law School.
+• 2015, “Why Location Matters for Refugee Debates” presented at the University of Michigan Law School’s Young Scholars Conference and Durham University’s Global Justice Conference.

-• 2014, “Refugee Human Rights: Against the Unilateral Right to Exclude” presented at conferences hosted by: Australian Association of Applied and Professional Ethics at the University of Notre Dame Australia; Human Rights Institute at Indiana-Purdue University, Fort Wayne; North American Society for Social Philosophy at University of Southern Oregon; Philosopher’s Cocoon Conference at University of Tampa.
+• 2014, “Refugee Human Rights: Against the Unilateral Right to Exclude” at conferences at the University of Notre Dame Australia; Indiana-Purdue University, Fort Wayne.

 • 2010, “Commentary on Joanne Lau’s The State is Not a Radio Station: Presumptive Benefit and Political Obligation” Northwestern Society for Ethical & Political Theory annual conference

-• 2008, “Commentary on Quentin Gee’s Human Rights in a Well-Ordered Society” Northwestern Society for Ethical & Political Theory annual conference
+• 2009, “Comments on Dana Howard’s Paternalism as Non-Domination” and on “Commentary on Quentin Gee’s Human Rights in a Well-Ordered Society” Northwestern SEPT conference

 Languages